 To eliminate poverty, Muong Khuong has implemented many solutions to exploit local potential and advantages, contributing to stabilizing life and increasing income for ethnic minorities.

-These commodity production areas have brought a stable source of income, helping people escape poverty sustainably and become rich right on their homeland.
+These commodity production areas have brought a stable source of income, helping people escape poverty sustainably and become rich on their homeland.
 The family of Lo Din Phu, in Lao Chai village, Muong Khuong town, has received preferential loans and guidance on farming techniques from district agricultural extension officers and local authorities.

 His family has converted the traditional corn and bean growing area to grow more than 2,000 sweet tangerine trees.
 Last season, his family harvested more than 30 tons of fruit, earning about 400 million VND after deducting expenses.

 He shared: “Previously, I grew sweet tangerines, but they were fragmented and small-scale, so the productivity and output were not high; consumption was difficult.
-Since growing tangerines in the direction of concentrated commodity production, applying scientific and technical advances in cultivation, productivity has increased, the tangerines are more beautiful, sweeter, bringing a stable income to the family.”
+Since growing tangerines in the direction of concentrated commodity production, applying scientific and technical advances in cultivation, productivity has increased, the tangerines are more beautiful, sweeter, bringing a stable income for the family.”

 After being mobilized by district and commune officials, people switched to growing pineapples for export on a concentrated scale, applying agricultural extension techniques to cultivation from seeding to care and harvesting, with significantly increased efficiency...
 Mr. Thao Din's family in Coc Phuong village is a typical example of escaping poverty and becoming rich thanks to growing pineapples on a large area and taking proper care.

 On average, each year, Mr. Thao Din's family grows 200,000-400,000 pineapple trees, harvesting hundreds of tons of fruit, selling to the market and exporting.
-Ban Lau commune has now become the "capital" of high-quality pineapples of the district and province, with more than 848 hectares of pineapples being harvested, yielding 26 tons/ha, total output of more than 22,000 tons of fruit, supplying the Muong Khuong export vegetable and fruit processing factory and the provinces of Bac Giang , Ninh Binh, Thanh Hoa...
+Ban Lau commune has now become the "capital" of high-quality pineapples of the district and province, with more than 848 hectares of pineapples being harvested, yielding 26 tons/ha, total output of more than 22,000 tons of fruit, supplying the Muong Khuong export fruit and vegetable processing factory and the provinces of Bac Giang , Ninh Binh, Thanh Hoa...

 Nam Do village has 72 households, 100% of whom are Dao ethnic people.
 For many years, people mainly grew corn and rice; recently, implementing the policy of the local government, Nam Do village has promoted the restructuring of crops and livestock, focusing on expanding the area of commercial tea cultivation.

 It is expected that in 2025, two more tea factories will be invested in and built in the district.
-“In the coming time, Muong Khuong district will continue to consolidate and expand the area of agricultural commodities, focusing on processing and promoting and marketing products to both stabilize consumption and increase income for people...”, Secretary Giang Seo Van affirmed.
+“In the coming time, Muong Khuong district will continue to consolidate and expand the area of agricultural crops, focusing on processing and promoting and marketing products to both stabilize consumption and increase income for people...”, Secretary Giang Seo Van affirmed.

 Source: https://nhandan.vn/mua-no-am-tren-vung-cao-bien-gioi-muong-khuong-post874472.html